 No participation of the DevLab

-As the token warrant is signed together with the SAFE, the prices set out in the SAFE includes the value of the token warrant, which is also called a token purchase right.
+As the token warrant is signed together with the SAFE, the prices set out in the SAFE include the value of the token warrant, which is also called a token purchase right.
 However, when the token warrant is executed during the initial token sale, the investors will be making a transaction with the Token SPV directly, at the rate of the previously determined price or discount.
 As a result, this process completely excludes the American company (the DevLab) from the token distribution process.

 📝 Free template: Token Warrant Agreements Template and Guide